Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Introduction

 \section{Introduction}

-\quad \quad Zero forcing is an iterative coloring process on a graph $G$ where one begins with a subset of vertices colored blue and repeatedly applies a color change rule with the goal of eventually coloring the entire graph blue.
-The color change rule is as follows: if a blue vertex has exactly one non–blue neighbor, then that neighbor is \emph{forced} to become blue.
+Zero forcing on a graph is an iterative graph coloring process where one begins with a subset of vertices colored blue and repeatedly applies a color change rule with the goal of eventually coloring the entire graph blue.
+The standard color change rule is as follows: if a blue vertex has exactly one non–blue neighbor, then that neighbor is \emph{forced} to become blue.
 This forcing may occur over multiple rounds until no further forces are possible.
 If an initial blue set of vertices is able to color all other vertices of $G$, it is called a \emph{zero forcing set}, with the minimum cardinality of such a set being called the \emph{zero forcing number} of $G$, denoted $Z(G)$.

 Although zero forcing can be studied purely from a graph-theoretic perspective, it is closely connected to linear algebra through its relationship with the maximum nullity of a graph.
 This connection was first established by the AIM (American Institute of Mathematics) Minimum Rank–Special Graphs Work Group \cite{AIMMINIMUMRANKWorkgroup}, who introduced zero forcing in the context of the minimum rank and maximum nullity.
 They showed that the zero forcing number provides a graph-theoretic upper bound on the maximum nullity, and since then, the topic of zero forcing has flourished into a rich area of research in its own right.